organix/uFork/c_src/README.md

 Implemented on this platform are a PEG-parser toolkit and a concurrent Scheme dialect with actor extensions.
 An assembler for virtual-machine instructions is also available from Scheme.
-The following commands should build and run the simulator.
+The following commands build and run the simulator.

 ```
 $ make clean all
 $ ./ufork
 ```

-NOTE: This is a simulator implementation is a prototype for proof-of-concept.
+NOTE: This is a simulator implementation of a prototype for proof-of-concept.
 It produces significant amounts of debugging/tracing output.
 The [Rust/WASM version](../ufork-wasm/README.md) is intended to be a more-robust implementation.